pin0S/Swift-notes/README.md

   - It has three constants - `title`, `artist`, `year`
     - A simple function `printSummary`

-Structs have to use CamelCase, but inside we use camelCase (is that right? surely these have individual names, someone please leave a comment)
+Structs have to use CamalCase, but inside we use camalCase (is that right? surely these have individual names, someone please leave a comment)

 - When you create a new instance of a struct you need to **provide values for each of the constants in the order they were defined.** So above I couldn’t go `let red = Album(year: 2012, title: "Red", artist: "Taylor Swift"`)